stumpc5/chess960/README.md

 ## Raw data

-The complete 20.000 played games per starting position in ``pgn.tar.gz`` format is available at [https://ruhr-uni-bochum.sciebo.de/s/mlGqHPYH8orXHS0](https://ruhr-uni-bochum.sciebo.de/s/mlGqHPYH8orXHS0).
+The complete 100.000 played games per starting position in ``pgn.tar.gz`` format is available at [https://ruhr-uni-bochum.sciebo.de/s/mlGqHPYH8orXHS0](https://ruhr-uni-bochum.sciebo.de/s/mlGqHPYH8orXHS0).

-**Password:** Board name with highest average points for white in all caps.
-**Hint:** The board has **SPI 18**.

 ## Feedback

-Please send an email to christian.stump@rub.de and to dorpalen-barry@tamu.edu for any feedback.
+For any feedback, or to request access to the raw data, please send an email to [Christian Stump](mailto:christian.stump@rub.de).

 * Do you have comments about our Stockfish setup?
   - Do you see better ways to generate datasets?
-  - Would it be reasonable to increase the database size?

 * Are there reasonable ways to group openings into categories?
   - The board setup might suggest certain types of opening strategies.